arkency/posts/posts/2021-01-25-n-simple-ways-to-make-remote-work-less-lonely.md

 If you don't feel like pairing all the time, try _intermittent pairing_.
 Jump in and out of pairing mode whenever you think it makes sense.

-## 5. Prefer channels over commit messages
+## 5. Prefer channels over private messages

 This may blow your mind, but [83% messages on our Slack are sent to public channels](https://twitter.com/andrzejkrzywda/status/1352694180326289412), only 17% in DMs.
 This is completely different from most other companies, where percentage of public messages can even be a single digit.